 Kate est le vicaire de la paroisse de ‘All Saints’ à Queensbury et faisait partie du conseil d’administration de l’école anglicane Holy Trinity à Northwood.
 Avant son ordination elle travaillait au Ministère de l’Education.
 En plus de soutenir le développement des valeurs chrétiennes de l’école, elle apporte aussi un vaste éventail d’expertises qui contribueront à l’établissement d’une gestion efficace.

-Nick is Academic and Universities Director at Harrow School, where he also teaches French, Spanish and Russian.
+Nick is Deputy Head (Co-Curriculum) and Director of Communications at Westminster School, where he also teaches French, Spanish and Russian.
 He is a Member of the Chartered Institute of Linguists and an experienced school governor.
-He is passionate about a bilingual approach and committed to supporting the development of the educational partnership with Harrow School and making sure St. Jerome’s develops as a school with an inspiring curriculum and high academic standards.
+He is passionate about a bilingual approach and committed to supporting the development of educational partnerships and making sure St. Jerome’s develops as a school with an inspiring curriculum and high academic standards.

 Marie-Noelle is a French national who has lived and worked in the UK since 1974.
 She is a retired Head of Modern Languages and mother and grandmother of bilingual children.
 She was recently awarded a PhD in Applied Linguistics from the Institute of Education for her research on bilingualism.
 Her passion for the bilingual approach will be very valuable as the school develops its own bilingual approach.